 Long-Term Care Insurance

 Long-term care insurance covers some or all of the costs of nursing home care.
 Some policies also cover care provided at home or services provided in the community, such as adult day programs and assisted living.
 The length of care and payment per day varies by policy.
 Cost-of-living increases on the daily benefit should be included if available and affordable.
-Some offer a case-management benefit–a trained professional who works with an individual or family to find needed services.
+Some offer a care-management benefit–a trained professional who works with an individual or family to find needed services.

 Long-term care insurance is not necessary for everyone.
 Some people have sufficient funds to cover nursing home care or in-home services; for others, the cost of the premium outweighs the benefit.
 Under some conditions, the premiums are tax-deductible as a medical expense.

-Long Term Care Partnership (LTCP) Program
+Long-Term Care Partnership (LTCP) Program

 The program encourages individuals to buy long-term care insurance to reduce the government’s financial burden for nursing facility care.
 The incentive for policy holders is that for every dollar paid by the policy for care, they are allowed to keep a dollar of countable assets and still qualify for Medicaid.
 The exempted assets are not a factor for Medicaid eligibility or estate recovery after death.
 For more information, go to the TN Department of Commerce and Insurance website, tn.gov/commerce.

 Other Types of Publicly Supported Programs

+Sources of public support that supplement income for eligible older adults include SNAP (food stamps), housing assistance, property tax rebates, and the Low Income Home Energy Assistance Program (LIHEAP).
 Veterans, their widows or widowers, or their parents with limited income, may be eligible for benefits.
 Contact Veterans’ Affairs for information.